 Aside from the biodiversity benefits, the new channel will help to alleviate flooding by reducing pressure on Catton Hall and the surrounding land.

 a channel that was once an active part of the river and has since been infilled

 Transforming the Trent Valley and Staffordshire Wildlife Trust would like to thank our partners and funders Hanson, ESIF, Tarmac, Siemens (on behalf of Network Rail) and the Catton Estate for their contribution to this project.
 We would also like to thank AQUAUoS Environmental Consultancy.

-A view of the Cherry Holme site showing the existing restored palaeochannel and route of the new channel that will rejoin the River Trent. © 2020 Transforming the Trent Valley (Photo by FreshFX).
+A view of the Cherry Holme site showing the existing restored palaeochannel and the route of the new channel that connects to the River Trent. © 2022 Transforming the Trent Valley (Photo by FreshFX).

 See all the latest news and updates from the Transforming the Trent Valley by following our social media channels.